-Troops will be able to turn in medical forms at the Durham Scout Center up to Wednesday of the week prior to their scheduled week at camp.
+Troops will be able to turn in medical forms at the Durham Scout Center up to the Wednesday of the week prior to their scheduled week at camp.
 This will speed up your check-in process at camp.
 More information regarding this process will be shared at the February Leaders Meeting.
+We strongly recommend this option especially for larger troops.